Surplus Line Tax Statements

 PROOF OF MAILING/DELIVERY

 There is nothing in the surplus line statute that requires you to obtain proof of mailing or proof of delivery for your tax forms.
-However, since failure to file by the due date could subject a licensee to substantial fines and penalties, it is prudent and advisable to use a delivery system that can provide proof of mailing/delivery.
+However, since failure to file by the due date could subject a licensee to substantial fines and penalties, it is prudent and advisable to choose a delivery system that can provide proof of mailing and proof of delivery.

 COMPLYING WITH DUE DATE REQUIREMENTS